 Looking for more solo travel tips?
 Here you go 🙂

 - Check-in online to save time and pick a seat that you like.
+Most airlines allow check-in 24 hours before departure.
 If you can’t check in online for any reason, don’t worry.
 You can always check in at the airport.

 - Know your airline’s baggage policies to avoid last-minute fees.
 If you want to save time at the airport, pack light and use a carry-on bag so you don’t have to wait in line to check one.